microsoft/onefuzz/docs/notifications/github.md

 1. Create a [Personal access token](https://github.com/settings/tokens).
 2. Update your config to specify your user and personal access token.
-1. Add a notification to your Onefuzz instance.
+1. Add a notification to your OneFuzz instance.

     ```
     onefuzz notifications create <CONTAINER> @./config.json